pearlynne/HealthTrackingAPI/README.md

 # <p align="center"> 330 Final Project <br> Mental Health Behavioral Tracking </p>

 ## Updates <a name="updates"></a>
+### Working on [see [timeline](#tasks) for breakdown]:
+- Create Demo
+- Practice Demo
+- Simplify jest tests
+- Add match object to jest tests
+- Self-eval in README
+- Create middleware for patient is not providers'
+- Create frontend forms (TBD/Nice to have)

 ### Completed:
 - Express server
 - Mongo connection